Number6App/number6app.github.io/what_do_i_need.md

+# What do I need to get it running?

 You'll need at least:

 - a Slack App created in your Slack workspace that will let Number6 read the messages from the public channels on a given date and also let it post back its analysis to a given channel in that workspace